luke217/RASPI-CODE/README.md

 ![5vp3yyo8 qp98aevy5xli 1](https://user-images.githubusercontent.com/23002083/39365378-f8fb9d7c-49fe-11e8-9e84-49cac8db9c80.png)

 Above is the illustration flow chart of the main function.
 This is a pi-to-pi communication solution using UDP.
-Please be sure to check the IP address of both pi and change UDP_IP and DEST_IP accordingly.
+Please be sure to check the IP address of both pis and change UDP_IP and DEST_IP accordingly.
 What's more, please create an empty folder "Video" or "Image" beforehand according to whether you want to take timestamped picture or video after motion detected.